navid-m/ocelot/README.md

 Dependency-free, minimal MVC web framework designed for .NET, optimized for Ahead-Of-Time (AOT) compilation.

 ## Why

-ASP .NET Core does not support MVC with AOT.
+- ASP .NET Core does not support MVC with AOT.
+- It was fun writing everything from scratch.

 ## Running an app